Definition: Parkinsons disease is a common neurological condition afflicting about 1

 nutritional approaches may be found in the future.
 Those who exercise regularly

-early in their adult life have a lower risk of Parkinson's disease.
+early in their adult life have a lower risk.
+Weight training in a gym or at home

 important advances in the treatment of Parkinsons disease with pharmaceutical

 medicines.
-Yet, several nutritional treatment strategies exist which should be explored further.
+Yet, several natural nutritional treatment strategies exist which should be explored further.

 L-dopa, the immediate precursor to